 Hidden in a lane in the hills of Stirling in the Adelaide Hills, Thorngrove Manor’s architecturally distinctive design takes its inspiration from the fairytale castles of Europe.
 Winding corkscrew staircases and narrow passageways connect dungeons, royal chambers and turrets.

 Imagine nodding off in a room with a big red fire engine parked next to your bed.
-The star of the Fire Station Inn’s Fire Engine Suite is none other than an International Lend Lease fire engine (circa 1942), still in working order.
+The star of this boutique hotel is the Fire Engine Spa Suite, which has an International Lend Lease fire engine (circa 1942), still in working order.

 In 1904, the building became a working fire station for the Metropolitan Fire Brigade Service; today the Fire Engine Suite occupies the space where the fire engines were once parked.